pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-With the proposed new variant of the StringDtype, this will ensure that for the _default_ experience, a user will only see only 1 kind of integer dtype, only kind of 1 bool dtype, etc. For now, a user should only get columns with an `ArrowDtype` and/or using `pd.NA` when explicitly opting into this.
+With the proposed new variant of the StringDtype, this will ensure that for the _default_ experience, a user will only see only 1 kind of integer dtype, only kind of 1 bool dtype, etc. For now, a user should only get columns using `pd.NA` when explicitly opting into this.

 ## Backward compatibility